c2corg/v6_images/README.md

 Launch images migration from V5 to V6
 -------------------------------------

-Migration take source images from v5 S3 read-only bucket, which could be defined by environment variables, example:
+Migration takes source images from v5 S3 read-only bucket, which could be defined by environment variables, example:

 ```